GovTechSG/seed-documentation/README.md

   - inspects and logs all DNS queries
   - allows requests based on granular policies

-**Developer's Environment Endpoint Posture**: The device management layer of MDM.
+**Developers' Environment Endpoint Posture**: The device management layer of MDM.
 It manages the following:

 - **Microsoft Intune**: Provides device and application management, including remote application deployment and selective device wipe.